petheridge/markdown-cv/index.md

 `June 2018 - June 2019`
 __Senior OPD Engineer - Puma Global__, Ford Motor Company
+Responsibilities:
+- Lead for base engine quality for Puma engine family, produced at engine plants in the UK, South Africa, Thailand, Argentina and China for use in Ranger and Transit vehicles
+- Work closely with the engine plant manufacturing teams to highlight emerging issues and prioritise tasks for the team
+- Use appropriate 6-sigma and 8D problem solving tools to resolve current production quality issues
+- Close liaison with core engineering for root cause analysis and prevent recurrence.

 `June 2017 - June 2018`
 __OPD Quality - Turbocharger Systems Engineer__, Ford Motor Company